2016 Long Beach ePrix: Qualifying

 At the conclusion of group qualifying, Bird, Félix da Costa, Heidfeld, Di Grassi, and Sarrazin's lap times qualified them for super pole.
 Félix da Costa was the fourth driver to set a lap time, and he set the fastest overall lap in the third sector, and had the speed for an optimal exit leaving the turn seven hairpin, allowing him to take the first provisional pole position of his career with a lap of 57.178 seconds.
 Bird made an error at turn one but regained some time by using the kerbs to qualify in second on the grid.
 DI Grassi had an oversteer that qualified him no better than third.
 Sarrazin had a lack of grip due to oversteer, meaning he drifted wide on the track, and he was restricted to fourth.
-Fifth-placed Heidfeld had exess oversteer and rear brake locking.
+Fifth-placed Heidfeld had excess oversteer and rear brake locking.
 He lost time and glanced the turn seven hairpin barrier.
 After qualifying, Félix da Costa had all of his lap times deleted because a post-qualifying scrutineering inspection discovered the pressure in his left-rear tire was 0.05 bar below the permitted limit.
 Piquet received a ten-place grid penalty for changing his electric motor, his second of the season, and series officials ordered him to spend an additional ten seconds at his pit stop.
 The application of penalties meant Bird began from pole position, ahead of Di Grassi, Sarrazin, Heidfeld, Frijns, Abt, Buemi, Prost, d'Ambrosio, Senna, Vergne, De Silvestro, Turvey, Conway, Duran, Duval, Piquet, and Félix da Costa.